aws-neuron/neuronx-distributed-training/docs/tutorials/hf_llama3_8B_SFT.rst

 This tutorial makes use of a preprocessed version of databricks-dolly instruction-following dataset that is stored in S3.
-The dataset can be downloaded to your cluster or instance by running the following commands on the head node or your trn1 instance:
+The dataset can be downloaded to your cluster or instance by running the following AWS CLI commands on the head node or your Trn1 instance:

 .. code-block:: bash